Spilomena troglodytes♂︎

 HEAD

-Spilomena troglodytes ♂︎, front edge clypeus lightly indented
+Spilomena troglodytes ♂︎, apical edge clypeus lightly indented

 Spilomena troglodytes ♂︎, mandibel distally with narrow red brown band